Faculty Research Areas

 William C. Pedersen (Bill.Pedersen@csulb.edu)

 My research is focused on factors that impact aggressive behavior and violence.
 I am interested in a variety of personality factors including trait rumination, narcissism, impulsivity, and religiosity.
-I have also investigated a variety of situational factors that impact aggression including collective rumination, priming aspects of religion, resource inequality, alcohol priming, and social exclusion.
-A related line of research investigates the impact of trait displaced aggression on romantic relationships, life satisfaction, and both mental and physical health.
+I have also investigated a variety of situational factors that impact aggression including collective rumination, priming aspects of religion, resource inequality, alcohol priming, personal control, and social exclusion.
 Please see my lab website for more information (http://www.aggression-irlab.com/).